sevyanaik11/4bit-carry-save-multiplier/README.md

 The simulation waveform confirms correct multiplication for all 4-bit input combinations.
 The layout and FPGA output validate the accuracy of the design.
 Below are the corresponding implementation results:

-Figure 1: Block Diagram of 4-bit Carry Save Multiplier
+ Block Diagram of 4-bit Carry Save Multiplier

+Figure 1;Schematic Diagram

 Figure 2: Simulation Waveform